***FREE*** subscription to

 On-Site TESOL Courses

-On site courses, as opposed to online courses, are more likely to be accredited by state or other government agencies, or at least quasi-governmental agencies, or otherwise more "legitimate" agencies.
-This varies depending upon where in the world the course may be offered.
+On site courses, as opposed to online courses, are more likely to be accredited by state or other government agencies, or at least quasi-governmental agencies, or otherwise more "legitimate" organizations.
+The organizations or agencies vary depending upon where in the world the courses are offered.

 Oftentimes, this type of accreditation does not address the issue of the quality of teacher preparation as much as it does the rights of the student to a refund or other recourse if the program does not deliver what it promised.

-Such agency TEFL accreditation is probably more important for onsite courses as they cost significantly more than distance learning courses.
+Such agency TEFL accreditation is probably a more important consideration for onsite courses as they cost significantly more than distance learning courses.

 Online TEFL Courses